wrappid/.github/profile/README.md

 #### 3.2.
 Download & Install GitHub CLI or `gh` (if not already installed)

 This is a automated process but you will be prompted with GitHub CLI or `gh` installation.

+For Windows:
 Kindly click Next -> Next -> ... -> Finish to complete the GitHub CLI or `gh` installation.

+For Linux:
+Enter `sudo` password when prompted, and continue.

 > <br/>
 >